surniaulula/wpsso-faq/readme.txt

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-faq/assets/icon-256x256.png"></p>

-Adds a FAQs admin menu to edit and manage individual Question / Answer pages and FAQ categories.
+Adds a new FAQs admin menu to create and manager Question pages and FAQ categories.

-Includes `[faq]` and `[question]` shortcodes to add a selection of FAQs or individual Questions and Answers in your post/page content.
+Includes `[faq]` and `[question]` shortcodes to include FAQs or Questions in your post/page content.

 Do you have a feature suggestion?

 [Post your suggestion in the WPSSO FAQ support forum.](https://wordpress.org/support/plugin/wpsso-faq/)

-**Optional**: See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on optionally creating a theme template specifically for FAQ category webpages based on your current theme archive page template.
+**Optional:** This add-on manages Question pages and FAQ categories - it does not create meta tags or Schema markup.
+If you need <strong>Schema FAQPage</strong> markup for FAQ shortcodes or FAQ categories, you will need the [WPSSO Schema JSON-LD Markup Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create the Schema FAQPage markup.

-Note that this add-on manages Question / Answer pages and FAQ categories -- it does not create meta tags or Schema markup in webpages.
-If you need <strong>Schema FAQPage</strong> markup for FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup Premium add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create the Schema FAQPage markup.
+**Optional:** See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating an archive template for FAQ categories based on your theme archive template.

 <h3>WPSSO Core Plugin Required</h3>